sybrenstuvel/flickrapi/doc/index.rst

 will be thrown.

-The old behaviour of the Python Flickr API was to simply return the error code in the XML.
-However, this is deprecated behaviour as we strive to notice an error condition as soon as possible.
-Checking the return value of every call is not Pythonic.
-For backward compatibility you can pass ``fail_on_error=False`` to the ``FlickrAPI`` constructor, but this behaviour is deprecated and will be removed in version 1.2.
+The old behaviour of the Python Flickr API was to simply return the error code in the XML not raising any exception.
+It was possible to pass ``fail_on_error=False`` to the ``FlickrAPI`` constructor to get this behaviour, but this was deprecated in version 1.1 and has been removed in version 1.3.

 Unparsed response formats
 ----------------------------------------------------------------------